 You sleep better

 Scientists at the University of Colorado recently confirmed that going camping is a great way to battle insomnia—that's because sleeping outside basically recalibrates our body's circadian rhythm, or internal clock.
-But if spending a weekend in a tent just isn't your thing, keep in mind that just walking barefoot outside for a few minutes can also you get a better night's sleep later on.

 You begin to think more creatively